-Like all other countries, Brazil was affected by the pandemic.
-However, its economy has rebounded to pre-pandemic level.
-The OECD expects its GDP growth to reach 3.7% this year while the country's Minister of Economy projects an even higher growth of 5%.
+Like all other countries, Brazil was affected by the pandemic, and however, its economy has rebounded to a pre-pandemic level.
+The OECD expects its GDP growth to reach 3.7% this year, while the country's Minister of Economy projects an even higher growth of 5%.

 With household consumption and investment increasing progressively, these projections are highly probable.
 And with a booming economy, Brazil offers vast opportunities for entrepreneurs, start-ups, and investors.